 The entire driver is enclosed for protection, and a sound outlet allows the sound waves to move out of the driver.

 The armature is balanced and relatively unstable, making it very easy to move with low-level audio signals.

 Due to the small size and the protective requirements of balanced armature drivers, they are only available in in-ear monitors (IEM).

 Overall, the balanced armature driver design is not overly effective.
 These drivers require extensive tuning and dampening due to high resonances and typically fail at reproducing the entire audible spectrum.
-It is often the case the several balanced armature drivers are needed in a single pair of IEMs to produce a complete wide-range sound.
+Several balanced armature drivers are often needed in a single pair of IEMs to produce a complete wide-range sound.

-For example, the Audio-Technica ATH-IM04 (link to check the price on Amazon) are excellent in-ear monitors with 4 balanced armature drivers.
+For example, the Audio-Technica ATH-IM04 are excellent in-ear monitors with 4 balanced armature drivers.

 For an in-depth article on moving-coil dynamic headphones, check out My New Microphone's Complete Guide To Balanced Armature IEMs/Earphones.